Mirshohid1/Mirshohid1/README.md

-# Hi there, I'm Mirshoxid Mirshoxidov! 👋
+# Hi there, I'm Akachian! 👋

 ## 💻 About Me
 I'm a passionate **Python Backend Developer** specializing in Django and DRF.
 Currently, I'm building **MindFlow**, a complex blog platform with advanced architecture.
 I also plan to develop a **marketplace**, **Telegram bots**, an **analytics service**, and more!